Maryland ratified the Constitution and became the seventh state to join the Union.

 Henry Jackson Ellicott, born in Anne Arundel County, completed the Senate's commission for a bust of George Mifflin Dallas for the Vice Presidential Bust Collection.
 The artist was a descendant of Maryland resident Andrew Ellicott, who surveyed the national capital city for George Washington in 1791.

-The Joint Committee on the Library accepted Francois Regis Gignoux's painting, Niagara, The Table Rock-Winter.
-Colonel Charles Carroll of Carrolton obtained it shortly after its execution.
-Caroline Carroll, his widow, left instructions upon her death that the painting should be donated to the U.S. government.
+The Joint Committee on the Library accepted Francois Regis Gignoux's painting, Niagara, The Table Rock-Winter, from the estate of Colonel Charles Carroll of Carrolton.
+Caroline Carroll, his widow, donated the painting to the U.S. government upon her death.
 Alice Louisa Thompson, Caroline Carroll's sister, presented the painting to Congress on Carroll's behalf.

 Senator Louis E. McComas of Hagerstown became chairman of the Senate Committee on Education and Labor (today's Committee on Health, Education, Labor, and Pensions), a position he held until 1905.

-John Smith of Snow Hill presented his credentials to the Senate and declared that the Maryland legislature had appointed him to fill a vacancy left by the death of Senator William Whyte on March 17, 1908.
+The day after his uncontested election by the state legislature, John Smith of Snow Hill presented his credentials to the Senate.
 Senator Julius C. Burrows (R-MI) objected, citing a statute that prevented a state legislature from filling a vacancy until the second Tuesday after notice that the vacancy existed.
-Nevertheless, the Senate voted to seat Smith because his election was uncontested and because Maryland's constitution required her legislature to adjourn before the next Tuesday.
+The Senate voted to seat Smith because Maryland's constitution had required the legislature to adjourn before the next Tuesday.

 In recognition of his service as secretary to Senate Sergeant at Arms Daniel M. Ransdell, the Republican Conference changed Baltimore resident E. Livingston Cornelius's title from clerk of the sergeant at arms to assistant sergeant at arms.